Legal executive

 Legal executives are a kind of trained legal professional in certain jurisdictions.
 They often specialise in a particular area of law.
 A legal executive usually receives both vocational training (a minimum of 3 years for those in England and Wales) and academic training.

 Legal executives are associated with different membership bodies and different rights according to geographical regions.
 Legal executives are recognised in Northern Ireland, the Republic of Ireland, New Zealand, Australia, Singapore, Hong Kong, and the Bahamas.
 There is no direct equivalent to a legal executive in Scotland.
 In England and Wales they hold chartered status and are members of the Chartered Institute of Legal Executives (CILEX).

 England and Wales

+Overview

 Chartered Legal Executives in England and Wales are lawyers.
 They can become partners in law firms and are eligible to become judges and advocates subject to meeting eligibility requirements.
 As lawyers, they are subject to stringent regulation and a code of ethics as with barristers and solicitors.

 Chartered Legal Executives (formerly known as Fellows of CILEX) qualify after completing their CILEX training followed by a minimum of 3 years qualifying employment.
 Chartered Legal Executives may do a wide range of legal work although, like solicitors, they generally specialise in one area: